White-winged coot: Breeding

 The white-winged coot's breeding season varies geographically.
 In Argentina's lowlands it breeds between April and November and at higher elevations between November and January.
 In Brazil it nests throughout the austral summer.
 The species is monogamous, and territorial when breeding.
 It makes a floating platform nest of rushes and other plants, sometimes in emergent vegetation but also on beds of floating plants.
 The usual clutch size is 10 to 12 eggs though fewer are sometimes laid.
 Both parents provision the young.

 Vocalization

 The white-winged coot is very vocal, making a "variety of loud, hollow cackling calls and clucking notes" some of which sound like human laughter.
 Aggressive males make a "huc" call.

-Status
+Conservation status

 The IUCN has assessed the white-winged coot as being of Least Concern.
 It has a very large range, and though its population size is not known it is believed to be stable.
 No immediate threats have been identified.
 It is "reckoned to be generally common" and gathers in flocks of thousands on large marshes in the Argentinian Pampas.